OIDC

 in theRequest API Permissions

-- in the next step select the tile `Application permissions
+- In the next step, the tile `Application permissions can be selected.

 User.Read.All